 The bottle doesn't have a date on it?

 It does, it can be difficult to see in the wrong light.
-It is on the bottom of the bottle, etched into the plastic.
-The number is 7 digits long.
-This is made up of MM/DD/YY/Batch Number.
-The date is in the US format
+It is on the neck of the bottle, etched into the plastic.
+You'll see a 'Best By' date.
+The number is shown in the format MM-YYYY, so in this image, it is July 2021